HarryRybacki/rust_developer/hw08_tokio_rewrite/README.md

 # [Homework 8](https://robot-dreams-rust.mag.wiki/13-error-handling-custom-types/index.html#homework)

+## Server and Client Usage:

+### Server

+> [!WARNING]
+> Ensure you have sqlite installed on your local machine.
+It is required by the server.

+Launching the server is quite simple, from the packages root directory:

+    `RUST_LOG=<log level> cargo run --bin server <listening ip> <listening port>` e.g.
+    `RUST_LOG=debug cargo run --bin server 127.0.0.1 8080`

+### Client
+Launching the client is just as simple:
+    `cargo run --bin client <server ip> <server port>` e.g.
+    `cargo run --bin client 127.0.0.1 8080`

+For client usage, invoke `.usage` after launching.

+### Questions:
+n/a

+### Class Notes:
+n/a

+### Reflections for Lukáš and self:

+#### Async-Re-write
+**This re-write took a lot longer anticipated.**

+Understanding the flow of asynchronous programming was one hurdle.
+After attempting to refactor my application twice, I ended up opting for a full re-write (leveraging old code where it made sense to.)

+The Server and Client both ended up in their own binary files.

+The Server loops over new client connections.
+For each new connection it:
+- Creates a channel to communicate between the Tasks handling the client read/write connections
+- Creates a channel for passing updated user ids when a client opts to register themselves
+- Spawns a Task for reading from and a Task for witing to the client connection.

+The Client spawns three Tasks:
+- One to listening and handling input from stdin
+- One for writing to the server's stream
+- And one for handling incoming messages from the server's stream Additionally, the client leverages a CancellationToken for gracefully shutting down each task if the user decides it's time to `.quit` or if the server drops unexpectedly for some reason.

+#### Database Additions
+The database addition is pretty simple.

+I leveraged sqlite with two tables, one for messages and another for users.
+They are linked to one another via the user_id.
+Message text is stored, as are filenames for files.
+Images merely not that the associated user sent an image.

+The migrations seem to work for you, but not for me.
+To resolve this, I have the setup_db function manually creating the table (assuming the migration didn't work).

+#### Security Considerations and Users
+Due to the time constraints, I did not implement a proper user authentication model (or, unfortunatly, get a chance to explore crates that would have helped out here).

+To that end, this is now an 'anonymous chat client with an opt-in self-identification system.'
+What does that mean?

+By default, all users are expected to be anonymous.
+If they wish, they can identify themselves with a chosen handle.
+All messages they send will be associated with that handle.
+All messages not associated with a handle will be associated with the 'first' anonymous user.

+Can users pretend to be other users by assuming their handles?
+Absolutely!
+It's up to the user to verify the sender by some other means external to this system ;)

+### Questions:
+n/a

+### Class Notes:
+n/a

+### Reflections for Lukáš and self:

+#### Async-Re-write
+**This re-write took a lot longer anticipated.**

+Understanding the flow of asynchronous programming was one hurdle.
+After attempting to refactor my application twice, I ended up opting for a full re-write (leveraging old code where it made sense to.)

+The Server and Client both ended up in their own binary files.

+The Server loops over new client connections.
+For each new connection it:
+- Creates a channel to communicate between the Tasks handling the client read/write connections
+- Creates a channel for passing updated user ids when a client opts to register themselves
+- Spawns a Task for reading from and a Task for witing to the client connection.

+The Client spawns three Tasks:
+- One to listening and handling input from stdin
+- One for writing to the server's stream
+- And one for handling incoming messages from the server's stream Additionally, the client leverages a CancellationToken for gracefully shutting down each task if the user decides it's time to `.quit` or if the server drops unexpectedly for some reason.

+#### Database addition
+The database addition is pretty simple.

+I leveraged sqlite with two tables, one for messages and another for users.
+They are linked to one another via the user_id.

+The migrations seem to work for you, but not for me.
+To resolve this, I have the setup_db function manually creating the table (assuming the migration didn't work). ouys

 ## Description:

 This assignment takes your client-server chat application to the next level by rewriting it to use the asynchronous paradigm with Tokio.
 Additionally, you'll start integrating a database to store chat and user data, marking a significant advancement in your application's complexity and functionality.